Inchcape plc

-Inchcape plc is a British multinational automotive distribution, retail and services company headquartered in London.
-An outgrowth of Calcutta-based Mackinnon Mackenzie Company, Inchcape has operations in 32 countries across Asia, Australia, Europe, Africa and South America.
+Inchcape plc is a British multinational automotive distribution company headquartered in London, England.
+An outgrowth of Calcutta-based Mackinnon Mackenzie Company, Inchcape has operations in 38 countries across the world.
 Inchcape is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

 1847–1950

 In 1847, William Mackinnon and Robert Mackenzie formed the Mackinnon Mackenzie Company (MMC), a general merchanting partnership based in Calcutta.
-In 1856 Mackinnon formed the Calcutta and Burma Steam Navigation Company to carry post to the region: the Company appointed MMC as their agents, secured contracts to transport British troops from Ceylon to India during the Indian Mutiny of 1857 and in 1862 floated on the London Stock Exchange under the name British India Steam Navigation Company.
+In 1856, Mackinnon formed the Calcutta and Burma Steam Navigation Company to carry post to the region: the Company appointed MMC as its agent, secured contracts to transport British troops from Ceylon to India during the Indian Mutiny of 1857 and floated on the London Stock Exchange in 1862 under the name British India Steam Navigation Company.

-In 1874, James Lyle MacKay joined Mackinnon and Mackenzie in Calcutta and by 1914 was the sole surviving senior partner in MMC.
+In 1874, James Lyle MacKay joined Mackinnon and Mackenzie in Calcutta and, by 1914, was the sole surviving senior partner in MMC.
 Largely responsible for solving India's currency problems and for the adoption of the Gold Standard, he was given a peerage by King George V for his services to industry in 1911.
-He chose the title "Baron Inchcape, of Strathnaver in the County of Sutherland", after the Inchcape Rock, which lies off Strathnaver and Arbroath (his birthplace) in Scotland, a prominent landmark which he had known well from sailing on voyages with his shipmaster father.
+He chose the title "Baron Inchcape, of Strathnaver in the County of Sutherland", after the Inchcape Rock, which lies off Strathnaver and Arbroath (his birthplace) in Scotland, a prominent landmark that he had known well from sailing on voyages with his shipmaster father.
 Lord Inchcape was later created The 1st Viscount Inchcape in 1924, and was further advanced in the Peerage of the United Kingdom as The 1st Earl of Inchcape in 1929.